Fathi Hamad: Biography

+In April 2009, Hamad was appointed Interior Minister in the Hamas-administered Gaza Strip, replacing Said Seyam who had been assassinated by Israel during the 2008-09 Gaza War.
+He ceased being Interior Minister in June 2014 on the formation of the Fatah-Hamas unity government.
+According to the United States, Hamad used his position as interior minister to "coordinate terrorist cells."

 In November 2009, Waad, a Gaza charity headed by Hamad, offered a $1.4 million bounty to any Arab citizen of Israel who abducts an Israeli soldier.
 While Palestinian militant groups have frequently called on Arab-Israelis to capture soldiers, this marked the first time money had been offered.

+In September 2016, the U.S. Department of State named Hamad a Specially Designated Terrorist, outlawing U.S. citizens and companies from doing business with him and freezing his assets in areas under U.S. jurisdiction.
+The designation named Hamad as the founder and director of Hamad's Al-Aqsa TV, which the U.S. said aired "programs designed to recruit children to become Hamas armed fighters and suicide bombers."
+In response, Hamad told the Washington Post that he "was proud that I managed to anger America."

+He provides funding and military instruction to the West Bank branch of Hamas, founded by prisoners released in the 2011 Gilad Shalit prisoner exchange.
+According to Palestinian officials, Hamad was behind a cell planning suicide bombings and other attacks in Abu Dis.

+Views

+Hamad is viewed in Gaza as a powerful, but extreme, loose cannon, who operates independently of and kept at arm's length by Hamas.
+He is well known as one of the most radical figures in Hamas.
+Hamad was a central figure opposing reconciliation with the Fatah-dominated Palestinian Authority.

 A speech made by Hamad, broadcast on Al-Aqsa TV in February 2008, has been used as evidence by Israel and others that Hamas and other Palestinian militant groups make use of human shields.
 In an interview which aired on Al-Aqsa TV on 14 December 2010 (as translated by MEMRI), Hamad stated that Hamas receives support.

 In a speech broadcast on Egyptian Al-Helma TV on 23 March 2012, Hamad condemned Egypt over the fuel shortage in the Gaza Strip, and stated, "Half of the Palestinians are Egyptians and the other half are Saudis."

 In March 2018, it was reported that Hamad is a senior Hamas official who opposes reconciliation with Fatah, and urges a resumption of war against Israel.
 He has been implicated in the assassination attempt on prime minister Rami Hamdallah.

+Controversies

-In July 2019, Hamad urged members of the Palestinian diaspora to kill "Jews everywhere".
+In July 2019, Hamad urged members of the Palestinian diaspora to kill Jews in Palestine and also across the globe.
 His comments were characterized as incitement to genocide by Committee for Accuracy in Middle East Reporting in America and the Simon Wiesenthal Center.
-His rhetoric was widely condemned by other Palestinians and he later stated that he supports the Hamas policy of only targeting Jews in Israel.
+His rhetoric was condemned by other Palestinians.
+The deliberate killing of civilians is said by mainstream Islamic scholars to be prohibited in Islamic law.

-Personal

-Hamad's ill three-year-old daughter was sent to Jordan for medical treatment through the Israeli-controlled Erez Crossing.
-For initial medical treatment, she was first sent to Barzilai Hospital in the southern Israeli city of Ashkelon.
-Her subsequent transfer to Jordan was authorized by then Israeli defense minister Ehud Barak and the then IDF Chief of General Staff Gabi Ashkenazi, at the request of the Jordanian king Abdullah.